rettersoft/rettersoft.github.io/docs/Getting Started/Get started with CLI.md

 ---

 # Get Started With CLI
-This article shows how to setup Rio' s CLI (Command Line Tool).
+This article shows how to setup Rio' s CLI (Command Line Tool) and create a new project.
 So we can use Rio with our prefered IDE.
+You can also watch "https://www.youtube.com/watch?v=VR7xygriFRE" to follow along.

 ## Installation